 Welcome to Israel!
-Upon arrival our staff will meet you at the airport and transfer you to your hotel in Tel Aviv for the start of your trip.
+Upon arrival our staff will meet you at the airport and transfer you to your hotel for the start of your trip.
 They'll help you settle in and introduce you to the local area.

-Following a delicious Israeli buffet breakfast (which you will enjoy each morning prior to departing for your day of touring), depart Tel Aviv.
-Drive north along the coastal plain to Caesarea (Acts 9.30 Acts 10 24-48), capital of Judea under the Romans.
+Today we depart Tel Aviv and drive north along the coastal plain to Caesarea (Acts 9.30 Acts 10 24-48), capital of Judea under the Romans.
 Visit the excavations of this ancient city, the Roman theatre and aqueduct.
 Continue to Megiddo (1 Kings 4.28, 9,15, 2 Kings 23,29 & Revel.
 16.16), identified as the site of Armageddon.
 Visit the archaeological excavations at Megiddo, including the well-preserved water supply system.
 Drive to the beautiful port city of Haifa, nestled on the Mediterranean Sea, for a panoramic view of the Bahai gardens and Haifa Bay.
 From Haifa continue to Acre (Micah 1.10), capital of the Crusaders for more than a century.
-Visit the ancient city and harbour before continuing eastwards across the plains of the Galilee to Kibbutz hotel Lavi, not far from the Sea Of Galilee.
+Visit the ancient city and harbour before continuing eastwards across the plains of the Galilee to our to our Kibbutz hotel, near Tiberias and the Sea Of Galilee.

 Begin the day with a drive to Nazareth (Luke 1.26, 4.16-29, Matthew 2.23) via Cana of Galilee (John 2.1-11).
 In Nazareth, we shall visit the Church of the Annunciation, St. Joseph's Workshop and Mary's Well.
-Next on our program is the Jordan River and the Baptismal site Yardenit.
-Continue to Beit Shean, one of the ancient Decapolis cities (Mark 5.20, 7.31), and visit the Roman theatre.
+We continue to Beit She'an, one of the ancient Decapolis cities (Mark 5.20, 7.31), and visit the Roman theatre.
 This is the city where Saul and his son Jonathan were nailed to the walls (1st Samuel 31.10).
-Judges 1.27 also mentions Beit Shean.
+Judges 1.27 also mentions Beit She'an.
 Continue south along the shores of the River of Jordan.
 Passing Jericho, we proceed westward and climb to the Golden City of Jerusalem.

-Today we visit the Old City of Jerusalem.
-Our appreciation of this Golden City begins with a panoramic view from the Mount of Olives, overlooking the walls of the old city and the ancient Jewish cemetery.
-Visit the Church of All Nations.
-Proceed to Mount Zion to see the tomb of King David and the nearby Room of the Last Supper (Mark 14.13, Luke 22.
+Today we visit the Old City of Jerusalem beginning with a panoramic view from the Mount of Olives, overlooking the walls of the old city and the ancient Jewish cemetery.
+Visit the Church of All Nations and proceed to Mount Zion to see the tomb of King David and the nearby Room of the Last Supper (Mark 14.13, Luke 22.
 10-38, Matt 26 17-29, Acts 1.13 and Acts 2 the Pentecost).
-Enter the Old City to begin exploring the wonders of Jerusalem.
-Walk through the Cardo, the main street of Jerusalem 2000 years ago.
-View the Temple Mount and the Western Wall.
-Walk along the Via Dolorosa, where Jesus carried His Cross.
+Entering the Old City we begin to explor the wonders of Jerusalem, walking through the Cardo, the main street of Jerusalem 2000 years ago.
+View the Temple Mount and the Western Wall before walking along the Via Dolorosa, where Jesus carried his cross.
 Continue to the Church of the Holy Sepulchre (Matt.
 27. 33-57, 28.10).
-No visit to Jerusalem is complete without a walk through the colourful Arab bazaar (a chance to test your negotiating skills).
-Visit the Garden Tomb.
+No visit to Jerusalem is complete without a walk through the colourful Arab bazaar (a chance to test your negotiating skills) and finally a visit to the Garden Tomb.

 Today's program is dedicated first to the new city of Jerusalem.
 Visit the model of ancient Jerusalem.
 Continue to Yad Vashem, Israel's memorial to the victims of the Holocaust.
 Enter the site by walking along the Street of the Righteous Gentiles, dedicated to the non-Jews that risked their lives in order to save their Jewish neighbours.
 Continue to Ein Karem, birthplace of John the Baptist (Luke 1.39-80).
 This Spanish style church and Mary's well is where Mother Mary met her cousin Elizabeth.
 Next we cross into the Occupied Palestinian Territories and proceed to Bethlehem (subject to border restrictions) to visit the Church of the Nativity.